mroberts1/BOOTSTRA.386/manual/index.md

 As I shuffle through the pile I see another unconventional one that catches my eye by a guy named "Jay".
 It's strange, just a letter and a phone number, no credentials, no work history, nothing else listed:

-  Hey Chuck,
+>
+>  Hi,
+>

-  I know you're leaning back in your chair reading this trying to get yourself out of a jam.
-Nobody reads resumes unless they need somebody.
+>  I know you're leaning back in your chair reading this trying to get yourself out of a jam.
+Nobody reads resumes unless
+>  they need somebody.
 I also know there's a lot of sharks in the waters your swimming in.
 IBM, Apple, Microsoft.
+How will
-How will you break ahead and how can I help?
+>  you break ahead and how can I help?
+>

-  Let me convince you with a little innovation I call marching ants.
+>  Let me convince you with an innovation I call "marching ants".
 You have a selection area and you could just draw a box.
+>

-  The problem is you can't choose white because some things are black and you can't choose black because some things are white and inverting things can also be hard to see if the area is complex enough.
+>  The problem is you can't choose white because some things are white and you can't choose black because some things are black
+>  and inverting things can be hard to see if the area is complex enough.
+>

-  So, what about a light show?
-Alternate the pixels and then cycle them, providing the illusion of an animated rectangle to delineate a selection like ants marching.
+>  So, what about a light show?
+Alternate the pixels and then cycle them, providing the illusion of an animated rectangle to
+>  delineate a selection like ants marching.
+>

-  The code is easy.
+>  The code is easy.
 Your team probably has it written, they just need to call it.
+>

-  There's plenty more where that came from.
+>  There's plenty more where that came from.
 Give me a call.
-  ~Jay
+>  ~Jay
+>

-It was like an alien in a UFO had just landed in my backyard.
+It was like an alien just landed in my backyard.
 I have no idea who he is but I've got the money and project is on its last legs with respect to time.
 So why not?

-I picked up the phone and dialed the number.
+I pick up the phone and dial the number.
+A man on the other line answers, "Hello?".
+All I say is "Marching ants?"

+He responds "Sure why not?
+Start with 0xF0, left shift, OR with NOT itself ANDED with 0x10 right shifted 4 bits and repeat.
+Works really nicely on the 68000 but the 8086 can do it too."

+I say "Hold on let me check that" as I put the handset down on the table and work it out through a pen and pad of paper.
+What a clever trick, 4 bits on, 4 bits off, sliding left-wise in a ring, it's an animation in a single byte with just a few operations for each frame.
+I pick up the handset "Can you come in for an interview tomorrow morning at 9am?"

+He says "Absolutely!"

+And I hang up the phone.

+The next day Mr. Peg is there promptly at 9 in jeans and a t-shirt.
+My team however, wander in around 9:30.
+I call it Friday-itis, a very contagious disease.

 ---